Climate Control, Inc.

 Worked With Climate Control?

 When an air conditioner (AC) turns on and off in rather quick successions, without running for longer periods, this is called short cycling.
 It’s fairly common, but when it happens it means there’s something wrong with the AC.
 Do not leave these occurrences alone.
 They will increase your energy costs, usually indicate a larger problem, and could lead to permanent damage of your unit, thus requiring a costly replacement.
 Short cycling also shortens your AC’s life span.
 Call a professional technician and have your unit inspected.
 Any one of our experts at Climate Control can diagnose and repair this issue for you.
 Don’t delay.
-Call us today so we can get your AC back to its most efficient state for you.
+Call us at 503-453-4822, so we can get your AC back to its most efficient state for you.

 While there are many possible reasons for short cycling, here are a few of the most common ones and what can be done to fix them.